juliekoubova/resume/content/experience/ips-iot.md

   - Webpack
 ---

-Led a small group of developers implementing an Azure-based industrial IOT project.
+Led a small team of developers implementing an Azure-based industrial IOT project.
 Architected both the .NET back-end and the Angular front-ends.

 Implemented a fully configurable (SharePoint webpart-like) UI composed of widgets visualizing real-time data received via SignalR.
 Created a common UI component